- Modern medicine has made it easier than ever to deal with an STD

 6. Al Capone

-Capone contracted syphilis at a young age and managed to keep the disease at bay before being arrested for tax evasion, but once in the slammer, Capone pretty much just gave up while the disease ate his brain, leaving him a virtually incapacitated moron.
+Capone contracted syphilis at a young age and managed to keep the disease at bay before being arrested for tax evasion.
+However, once he ended up in the slammer, Capone pretty much just gave up while the disease ate his brain, leaving him a virtually incapacitated moron.
 It eventually killed him just after his 48th birthday.

 Anyway, the dude knew how to party, and back in the day he was “a known associate of prostitutes.”
-His diagnosis has been argued over the years, but even his own doctor said that Beethoven had syphilis and it has been speculated that this is what caused him to lose his hearing.
+His diagnosis has been argued about over the years, but even his own doctor said that Beethoven had syphilis and it has been speculated that this is what caused him to lose his hearing.

 Napoleon died of arsenic poison, and since arsenic was (insanely) considered a treatment for syphilis back in the day, people have connected the dots in the centuries since.
 What’s with these treatments?
 Mercury, arsenic… I’m surprised they didn’t just try to burn the syphilis out with a flaming catheter.

 3. John F. Kennedy

 Naturally, then, there are a couple of stories about JFK and STDs.
 The best one comes from legendary British actor, David Niven, who claimed via author Graham Lord in Niven’s authorized biography that during a boat party, JFK slipped below decks with Niven’s fashion model wife and, uh, slipped below her decks and gave her an STD.
-I’m going to guess crabs, just because it’s probably the funniest, but knowing JFK, it was probably some mutant hybrid of 19 different STDs, and each tiny virus probably spoke with that ridiculous accent of his.
-But hey, that’s why he’s the symbol of American strength and innocence.
-Wait…

 2. Adolf Hitler